greged93/go-coursera/README.md

 # go-coursera
-Assessments of the Go coursera class
+Assignments of the Go coursera class

-This is the assessments done for the coursera go class.
+This is the assignments done for the coursera go class.